Data-Driven Batch Localization and SLAM Using Koopman Linearization: Unconstrained Koopman Linearization (UKL)

 \subsection{Other UKL Estimation Problems}

 We can leverage the flexibility of classic Gauss-Newton SLAM to handle variations to UKL-SLAM, including localization and mapping as special cases.
 It is possible that $\mbf{y}_{k,j}$ is missing, meaning the robot does not receive a measurement from $\mbs{\ell}_j$ at timestep $k$.
-In this case, we simply remove $\mbf{e}_{\mbf{y},k,j}$ from the cost and delete the corresponding blocks in $\mbs{R}^{-1}$, $\mbf{G}_{\mbf{x},k}$, and $\mbf{G}_{\mbs{\ell},k}$.
-It is also possible that a pose, $\mbf{x}_k$, or a landmark position, $\mbs{\ell}_j$, is already known.
-In this case, we modify~\eqref{eqn:slam-eqn} to incorporate the known variable by setting $\mbf{x}_k$ or $\mbs{\ell}_j$ to its value, removing it from the list of variables in $\mbs{q}$, and moving its corresponding equation in $\mbs{F}\delta\mbs{q}$ to the right-hand side as part of $\mbs{g}$.
+Or, it is possible that a pose, $\mbf{x}_k$, or a landmark position, $\mbs{\ell}_j$, is known.
+In both cases, we can modify~\eqref{eqn:slam-eqn} to incorporate missing or known variables without affecting complexity.
+See Appendix~\ref{sec:batch-slam-setup} for more details.
 If all of the landmarks are known, SLAM reduces to localization (i.e., UKL-Loc).
 If all of the robot poses are known, SLAM reduces to mapping.
-In both of these cases, the cost in~\eqref{eq:cost-orig} becomes quadratic in the remaining unknowns, and using the sparse Cholesky solver yields the minimum-cost solution after just one iteration.
+In both of these cases, the cost in~\eqref{eq:cost-orig} becomes quadratic in the remaining unknowns, and using the sparse Cholesky solver (see Appendix~\ref{sec:batch-slam}) yields the minimum-cost solution after just one iteration.